 What is a Presentation in EchoVideo?

-A presentation can be a PowerPoint or a PDF that you import from your computer, your Library, or can be created from scratch.
-The file is converted into an interactive format allowing student to interact and view slides at their own pace.
-If desired, you can embed interactive elements like media or polling slides that you and students can interact with before, during, and after class.
+A presentation can be added to a class along side an existing lecture recording (scheduled or adhoc recordings).
+It can be a PowerPoint that you import from your computer, your Library, or slides can be created from scratch.
+Be sure the PowerPoint is accessible before adding it along side to your class recording.
+The PowerPoint when uploaded to a class is converted into an interactive accessible format allowing student to interact and view slides at their own pace.

 Article Sections